Thursday April 26, 2018

-Hostinger is currently in the final stages of being fully compliant with the European General Data Protection Regulation, or GDPR, which will come into effect on May 25, 2018.
+Hostinger is currently in the final stages of being fully compliant with the European General Data Protection Regulation, also known as the GDPR, which will come into effect on May 25, 2018.

-The GPDR is a regulation created by the European Commission.
-It defines how personal data of EU citizens anywhere in the world is used, and obliges the person or organisation who obtains the data to use it in accordance with the GDPR.
+The GPDR is the set of rules created by the European Commission.
+It defines how the personal data of EU citizens has to be used, and obliges the person or organization that obtains such data to use it in accordance with the GDPR.

-According to a European Union directive, personal data includes name, email, username, address, phone number, financial data, age, behavioural data and more.
+According to the European Union directive, personal data includes a name, an email, a username, an address, a phone number, age, financial and behavioral data, and more.

-Hostinger has examined its internal processes, and can confirm that it is already fully compliant with GDPR regulations.
-However, some legal technicalities are currently taking place, meaning we will be able to clearly present how Hostinger handles user data, plus how and what measures can be taken by any of our customer should they wish to fill out any kind of GDPR requests.
+After having examined our internal processes, we can confirm that Hostinger is already fully compliant with GDPR regulations.
+However, some legal technicalities are currently taking place, meaning we will be able to clearly present how Hostinger handles user data, together with how and what measures can be taken by any of our customers should they wish to fill out any kind of GDPR requests.

-Hostinger’s decision to move towards fully GDPR compliance was – in addition to it being mandatory for a company operating in the European Union – customer service and data driven, and based on Hostinger customers asking how their data is being used by the company.
+Hostinger’s decision to move towards fully GDPR compliance was – in addition to it being mandatory for any company operating in the European Union – customer service and data-driven.
+In other words, it was also based on Hostinger customers asking how their data is being used by the company.

-Hostinger believes that the GDPR is of great benefit to its customers, as it will give customers more power in controlling what and how companies use their data.”
+Hostinger believes that the GDPR will benefit its customers, as it will give customers more power in controlling what and how companies use their data.

-From the date of the ruling’s implementation on May 25, any user who signs up for a free or paid service and provides their personal data, the service provider will be legally obligate to explicitly notify them how their personal data will be used before they complete their registration.
+From May 25, the service provider will be legally obligated to explicitly notify any user who signs up for a free or paid service and provides their personal data on how their data will be used before they complete their registration.

-Whether the data is used for marketing and profiling purposes, or if there is the possibility of the data being subject to the sale or transfer to third-parties, it has to be explicitly stated in advance.
+Whether the data is used for marketing, profiling, or transferred to third-parties, it has to be explicitly stated in advance.

 The GDPR will clarify Hostinger’s right to “be forgotten” policy.
-This means that Hostinger will be legally required to delete customer’s data and never use it again should the customer wish.
+This means that Hostinger will be legally required to delete the customer’s data and never use it again should the customer wish.
 Be aware that Hostinger already complies with this option.
-However, the details of the right to be forgotten will soon become clearer once the GDPR regulation comes into detail.
+However, the details of the right to be forgotten will soon become clearer.

 After selecting the right to be forgotten, customer data may be used in special circumstances to comply with some legal obligations such as the requirement to keep a copy of all invoices to comply with financial and tax legislation.

-Should you have any further questions regarding what GDPR means for you as a value Hostinger customer, please do not hesitate to get in touch with us in the comments down below.
+Should you have any further questions regarding what the GDPR means for you as a Hostinger customer, please do not hesitate to get in touch with us in the comments down below.

 – Your Hostinger Team